5.5 Configuration Management and Traceability

 • Traceability connects test basis, test conditions, test cases, test results, defects, risks, and requirements.

-• In CI/CD pipelines, configuration management is often automated but still must preserve version identity and relationships.
+• In CI/CD pipelines, configuration management is often automated but must still preserve version identity and relationships.

-Last updated: May 2026
+Last updated: June 2026

 What Configuration Management Does

 CM matters because test results only mean something when the tested version is known.
-"Login failed in system testing" is weak evidence if no one knows the build, browser, database version, feature flag state, environment, test data, or test case version.
+"Login failed in system testing" is weak evidence if no one knows the build, browser, database version, feature-flag state, environment, test data, or test-case version.
 CM turns an anecdote into reproducible evidence.

 Configuration Items and Baselines